muxkuro/thread-js/readme.md

 [**Thread**](git@github.com:BinaryStudioAcademy/thread-js.git) - this is [SPA](https://medium.com/NeotericEU/single-page-application-vs-multiple-page-application-2591588efe58 'SPA') with a ready-made architecture and structure, a connected basic technology stack and start-up functionality, designed for individual practice of students.

-The main theme of the project is a social network similar to Twitter.

 The main idea of the project is to onboard students with our vision of how a real project should look like from the inside, and give them the opportunity to individually explore how the architecture and structure of the project works, see its possible configurations, try to deeply understand someone else's code.

 ### Useful Links